dendronhq/dendron-site/vault/dendron.faq.md

 ### Can I filter by the metadata in Dendron?

-Metadata is currently under utilized because we don't have a built in way of easily querying by it.
+Metadata is currentlyunder utilized because we don't have a built-in way of easily querying by it.
 We currently have [this issue](https://github.com/dendronhq/dendron/issues/152) tracking the progress of advanced query work.

 In the future, we want to support:

 -   querying by custom frontmatter attributes: <https://github.com/dendronhq/dendron/issues/152>
 -   query by attributes with logical operators: <https://github.com/dendronhq/dendron/issues/159>

-We also want to support some subset of the queries as note references so that the results can be included in page.
+We also want to support some subset of the queries as note references so that the results can be included in a page.

-For now, we recommend you use the [[search editor|dendron.guides.tips#search-editor]] capability for liimited querying capabilities.
+For now, we recommend you use the [[search editor|dendron.guides.tips#search-editor]] capability for limited querying capabilities.

 ## Other Features